vsteve96/SaveTheWorld/README.md

 ## External Resources

-- The webpage uses the Font Awesome icon library to improve transparency.
+- The webpage uses the Font Awesome icon library for improved transparency.

 - The Font Awesome icons were used:

 1. On the header buttons

-2. As custom bullet points in the descriptions next the buttons directing visitors to external links related to the relevant topics
+2. As unique bullet points in the descriptions next the buttons directing visitors to external links related to the relevant topics

 3. On social media icons in the footer